euisang214/Networking-Idea/README.md

 - **Secure Payments**: Payments are held on Stripe and released to professionals only after the session has been verified
 - **Referral System**: Professionals can refer candidates to colleagues and earn rewards
 - **Email Integration**: Automatically tracks and verifies referral emails, and sends session confirmations using SendGrid
+- **Google Sign-In**: Users can sign up with Google and share calendar availability
 - **GDPR Compliance**: Users can delete their data via `/api/users/me/delete`
 - **Observability**: Exposes `/metrics` endpoint and streams logs to Loki
 - **Rate Limiting**: Built-in middleware protects API endpoints from abuse